Clementine951/MOONSHOT-DISPOSABLE/Documents/FunctionalSpecification.md

 The out-of-scope features listed below represent functionalities that are not included in the current version of the Disposable Camera App.
 However, it's important to note that these features may be subject to revision based on user feedback and iterations following the completion of the first version of the app.
 This flexibility allows for continuous improvement and adaptation to user needs and preferences.

 Duration of event uneditable:
-- The duration of the event cannot be edited once it is created.
+- The duration of events cannot be edited once they are created.

 Non-customisable number of photos per user:
 - The number of photos per user, decided by the admin, cannot be customised or edited after the creation of the event.